AINULX00159358/azure-voting-app-redis/README.md

 In Azure DevOps project, Create a new Service Connection
 - Use KubeConfig
 - Add KubeConig from the file .kube/config
--
 - Accept-untrusted certificate as True
-- Provide a Service Connection Name
+- Provide a Service Connection Name  ( myAKSsvcConnName )
 - Select Verify

 used the same service connection for Azure Kubernetes task in Azure DevOps